careyjames/remote-it-help-site/index.md

 }
 </script>

-# Remote IT Help 🛡️
+# Expert Remote IT Support for Complex Tech Challenges 🛡️

 Your tech problems are about to disappear.
 We deliver concierge-level remote tech help nationwide, backed by 25+ years of expert IT support experience, specializing in Mac, iOS, DNS, email deliverability, and cybersecurity.